 On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a global pandemic.
-Absent any medical approaches to slow the spread of the virus, governments around the world implemented a number of measures to curtail the outbreak and slow its progression.
-Information on the impact of COVID-19 on the Bank is described on pages 25-27 inclusive of the MD&A and those pages are incorporated here by reference.
-Certain other regulatory developments facing the Bank are described on pages 126 to 128 inclusive of the MD&A and those pages are incorporated herein by reference.
+In the early days of the pandemic and absent any medical approaches to slow the spread of the virus, governments around the world implemented a number of measures to curtail the outbreak and slow its progression.
+Information on the impact of COVID-19 on the Bank is described on pages 28-29 inclusive of the MD&A and those pages are incorporated here by reference.
+Certain other regulatory developments facing the Bank are described on pages 122 to 124 inclusive of the MD&A and those pages are incorporated herein by reference